spacetelescope/rad/CONTRIBUTING.rst

 Weekly RAD meeting
 ------------------

-Approximately weekly, the RAD maintainers and stakeholdes meet to discuss new issues, pull requests, and other topics related to RAD.
+Approximately weekly, the RAD maintainers and stakeholders meet to discuss new issues, pull requests, and other topics related to RAD.
 This meeting is when we usually decided how to move forward on newly reported external issues.
 Please be aware that this meeting is the main decision-making point for RAD, so if you have a complex issue or feature request, it may take at least a week for us to to discuss and decide how to move forward.

-Most pull requests will need to be reviewed and then discussed at one of these meetings before they can receive final apporovals and be merged.
+Similarly, most pull requests will need to be reviewed and then discussed at one of these meetings before they can receive final apporovals and be merged.
 Please be aware of this when submitting pull requests, as it may take at least a week for your contributed code to be fully reviewed and merged.